pengfei99/OSRM-deployement/README.md

 docker run -t -v "${PWD}:/data" osrm/osrm-backend osrm-extract -p /opt/car.lua /data/ile-de-france-latest.osm.pbf
 ```

+Docker command:

 -t: this flag tells docker to allocate a virtual terminal session within the container.
 (If you want the terminal to be interactive, you can add -i option)

 -v "${PWD}:/data": this flag tells the docker Daemon to start up a `volume` in the `target container` which uses `file system of the host`.
 In our case, docker will create a volume **/data** in the container which uses the current location (retrived from ${PWD}) of the host.
 It means the file in our host will be mounted to **/data/ile-de-france-latest.osm.pbf inside the container**.

+OSRM command (osrm-extract):

+-p /opt/car.lua : This option will set the profile for transformin the map from the .pbf into OSRM format by adding more information.
+For example autoroute speed limit.

+You can find an example of the `car.lua` file [here](https://github.com/Project-OSRM/osrm-backend/blob/master/profiles/car.lua).

+For more details on profiles, you can check this [page](https://github.com/Project-OSRM/osrm-backend/blob/master/docs/profiles.md)

+#### OSRM partition and customize

-Below are another two transformation that osrm need to transform the openstree map
+Below are two other osrm transformation that osrm need to apply on the openstree map

 ```shell
 # for linux and windows